 Since the mediator’s report was released, the adjacent neighbors notified the mediators and the Assn that they do not find the concessions offered by the Green Flats developer to be sufficient to endorse the project.
-The Assn also has not yet received the restrictive covenant from the applicants and failure to receive these covenants will jeopardize our Assn’s position.
-We will post these as soon as they are available.

 Now that the mediation is concluded, the rezoning process resets and a public hearing for this rezoning application at the CPB is now set for Nov 7 at 3pm in Parr-Widener Community Room of the City and County Building.
 This is just one step in this process.
 We encourage neighbors to review the project and express their thoughts, both pro and con, via the public process.
 Direct your email and letters to the case manager, Theresa Lucero Please note there are deadlines for submitting comments prior to the public hearings!

 UPDATE: The Planning Board met Wednesday Nov 7.
 At the hearing, staff presents the case to the board.
 Here is the Staff Report and Recommendation.
 The applicant, who is required to attend, may make a presentation, and interested members of the public may speak on the case.
 Once public testimony is complete, the board deliberates and makes a recommendation to City Council for approval, approval with conditions, or denial.
 At yesterday’s hearing before the Planning Board, there was one abstention but the rest of the Board voted to support the rezoning.